NuclearPhoenixx/Kobra_Neo/README.md

   - Fixed the Z-Offset not showing in the Tune menu when printing
   - Automatically open the file menu when connecting an SD Card
 - Halfed startup time from about 10s to 5s
-- Default values of the original Anycubic firmware for the E-Steps and PID values so you can use this FW as a drop-in replacement for the official FW
 - Increased Z-babystepping resolution to 0.01mm from 0.02mm

 ## A note on Linear Advance (and why it's not enabled)